MarcialRosales/owm-poc/README.md

 Second we have to create the spatial index so that we can do spatial searches.

-And finally, we do a search.
+And finally, we do a search like *Find which features are available around a certain location*.

 [geospatial.sql](playground/geospatial.sql)